UntitledModGame/umg-mods/lootplot/PLANNING/design/INSPIRATION.md

+## SUPER-WEAPON: Generic Augments/Modifiers!!!
+REMEMBER TO ABUSE THE ECS-NATURE OF LOOTPLOT!!
+Tried to make as many components as possible be generic; that is, works on both slots and items.

 # Supers + Combo-slots:
 supers + comboslots: (todo: think of better name plz) supers could be special items that are made by "merging" other items.